akaminsky/akaminsky.github.io/ai/pillar/NETLIFY_SETUP.md

 ### **Step 4: Done!**

-Your Hombiq app will now be live at `your-site-name.netlify.app` with:
+Your Pillar app will now be live at `your-site-name.netlify.app` with:
 - ✅ Secure API key handling
 - ✅ Working AI chat
 - ✅ No exposed secrets